best-surrogacy-agencies-in-denver colorado

 Screening pass rate: ~8% (more than 90% of applicants screened out)

-Physician’s Surrogacy is the only one in the United States managed by a team of practicing OB/GYNs, and that distinction has direct, measurable consequences for Colorado families: preterm birth rates among Physician’s Surrogacy carriers run 50% below the national average.
+Physician’s Surrogacy is the only surrogacy agency in the United States managed by a team of practicing OB/GYNs — and that distinction has direct, measurable consequences for Colorado families.
+Preterm birth rates among Physician’s Surrogacy carriers run 50% below the national average.

-The agency’s specialists in maternal-fetal medicine, neonatal care, and OB/GYNs also conduct peer-to-peer consultations with a surrogate’s delivering OB, a coordination step no other agency can replicate.
-Colorado’s IVF clinics — including CCRM and Shady Grove’s Denver locations — work seamlessly alongside this structure.
+The agency’s specialists in maternal-fetal medicine, neonatal care, and OB/GYNs conduct peer-to-peer consultations with a surrogate’s delivering OB — a coordination step no other agency can replicate.
+Colorado’s IVF clinics, including CCRM and Shady Grove’s Denver locations, work alongside this structure without friction.

 For Intended Parents